-- Private meetings with suppliers bidding for a contract; - Benefits or lavish gifts offered directly or indirectly by a supplier; - Informal relationships with suppliers; - Unexpected or irrational decisions made in relation to awarding or approving contracts; - Non-compliance with decision-making processes, inspections or powers of delegation in awarding contracts; - Awarding contracts on terms that are unfavourable to the Group; - Unjustified preference for certain suppliers; - Excessive number of urgent orders or fluctuations in negotiated contracts; - No record or virtually no written trace of meetings or important decisions; - Activities conducted in or from a country that is known for its corruption issues; - Payments or commissions made, or required to be made, to a tax haven or a country other than the intermediary's place of residence or business or to any location other than where the service was provided; - Order involving intermediaries; the use of intermediaries considerably increases the risk of corruption; - Project involving public officials or policymakers; - Unsubstantiated budget line items (for example, "Miscellaneous expenses" without any additional information or justification); - Payment made to an influential person (non-profit organisation or political party) before signing a contract or finalising a purchase over which such person could exert influence; - Disproportionate requests for payment or commissions relative to the value of the service provided; - Requests for loans or accelerated payments from the intermediary; - Overbilling or billing that does not specifically correspond to the services for which payment is being requested (for example, bills including unexplained expenses); - False or altered invoices or ones that do not conform to standards (such as backdated invoices, copies of invoices not drafted on company letter head) or invoices that contain suspicious line items; - Third-party invoices without a corresponding purchase order reference or evidence that the service or product was delivered; - Several invoices for the same work or invoices not provided for under the contract; - Existence of non-essential intermediaries or several intermediaries performing the same task for which the scope of service is vague; - Use of inexperienced intermediaries or ones that do not appear to have the requisite skills to perform the assigned tasks; - Use of an intermediary involved in a conflict of interest or whose family or acquaintances could influence a decision; - Use of a "strongly" recommended intermediary imposed by, or connected with, a public official or an influential business partner; - Intermediaries demanding confidentiality or refusing to release information on their senior managers and partners; - Intermediaries not complying with anti-corruption policies and procedures.
+- Private meetings (i.e. outside the professional context) with suppliers/service providers bidding for contracts or under negotiation. - Benefits or lavish gifts offered directly or indirectly by a supplier/service provider/ customer. - Informal relationships with suppliers/service providers/customers. - Unexpected or irrational decisions made in relation to awarding or approving contracts. - Non-compliance with decision-making processes, inspections or powers of delegation in awarding contracts. - Awarding/underwriting of contracts on terms that are unfavourable to the Group. - Unjustified preference for certain suppliers/ service providers/customers. - Excessive number of urgent orders or fluctuations in negotiated contracts. - No record or virtually no written trace of meetings or important decisions. - Activities conducted in or from a country that is known for its risks of corruption. - Payments or commissions made, or required to be made, to a tax haven or a country other than the intermediary's place of residence or business or to any location other than where the service was provided. - Order involving an intermediary; the use of an intermediary considerably increases the risk of corruption.

+- Project involving public officials or policymakers. - Unsubstantiated budget line items (for example: "Miscellaneous expenses" without any additional information or justification). - Payment made to an influential person (nonprofit organisation or political party) before signing a contract or finalising a purchase over which such person could exert influence. - Disproportionate requests for payment or commissions relative to the value of the service provided. - Requests for loans or accelerated payments from the intermediary. - Overbilling or billing that does not specifically correspond to the services for which payment is being requested (for example, bills including unexplained expenses). - Altered invoices or ones that do not conform to standards (such as backdated invoices, copies of invoices not drafted on company letter head) or invoices that contain suspicious line items. - Third-party invoices without a corresponding purchase order reference or evidence that the service or product was delivered. - Several invoices for the same work or invoices not provided for under the contract. - Existence of a non-essential intermediary or several intermediaries performing the same task for which the scope of service is vague.

+- Use of an inexperienced intermediary or intermediary that do not appear to have the requisite skills to perform the assigned tasks. - Use of an intermediary involved in a conflict of interest or whose family or acquaintances could influence a decision. - Use of a "strongly" recommended intermediary imposed by, or connected with, a public official or an influential business partner. - Intermediary demanding confidentiality or refusing to release information on senior managers and partners. - Intermediary not complying with anticorruption policies and procedures.